-Because most of the Company's labor costs are incurred in China and therefore paid in RMB, the adverse effect on Deswell's business and financial results from increasing labor costs has in previous years been exacerbated by the appreciation in the exchange rate to the U.S. dollar, as is discussed in "Exchange Rates" immediately below.
-In fiscal 2017, the RMB depreciated relative to the U.S. dollar, with the exchange rate mitigating rather than exacerbating the increasing labor costs experienced by the Company, but the RMB appreciated relative to the U.S. dollar in fiscal 2018.
-In fiscal 2019, the RMB again depreciated relative to the U.S. dollar.
+Because most of the Company's labor costs are incurred in China and therefore paid in RMB, Deswell's business and financial results will be affected by the exchange rate of RMB to the U.S. dollar, as is discussed in "Exchange Rates" immediately below.